-Net position, total cod-end weight and carapace length significantly affected the numbers of Nephrops retained in the different cod-end mesh sizes (Table 2).
-Similar to a previous study conducted in the Irish Sea (Briggs et al., 1999) and a study in the Bay of Biscay (Nikolic et al., 2015), proportionally less smaller Nephrops were retained as mesh size increased (Figures 3 & 4).
-This can be explained by the fact that larger mesh opening angles are known to influence Nephrops selectivity (Frandsen et al., 2010).
-(Catchpole and Revill, 2008)
+Net position, catch weight per cod-end and carapace length significantly affected the numbers of Nephrops retained in the different cod-end mesh sizes (Table 2).
+Similar to a previous study conducted in the Irish Sea (Briggs et al., 1999) and a study in the Bay of Biscay (Nikolic et al., 2015), proportionally less smaller Nephrops were retained as mesh size increased (Figures 4 & 5).
+This is also consistent with previous findings that increases in diamond cod-end mesh size do not generally affect the “size selectivity” of Nephrops, but do affect the quantities of Nephrops retained across their length range ((Catchpole and Revill, 2008)